bobgeis/cljs-space-rocks/thoughts.md

 * SVG path elements are extremely flexible!
 The MDN documentation is very good. [path elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path) and the [d attribute](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d).
 Positioning text within an SVG is doable, but I found it to be a bit of a hassle.

+* Functions involving transients were getting full of nulls for some reason (js nulls that is, not clojure nils).
+It appears that getting things out of transients is different than getting things out of persistent maps.  (:z {:x 1 :y}) -> nil for persistent maps, but it was doing something else for transients in cljs.

 ## To Do

+* Load saved game by default

 * Low graphics mode to possibly improve performance on slow browsers/machines.